kpauner/mandag-api/README.md

 # Task Management API

 A modern REST API built with Hono and TypeScript, deployed on Cloudflare Workers.
-This API demonstrates best practices in API design including:

 - OpenAPI documentation using `@hono/zod-openapi`
 - Type-safe request/response handling with Zod schemas